andrechristikan/ack-nestjs-boilerplate-docs/features/validation.md

 }
 ```

-if error response will look like
+if the error response will look like this

 ```json
 {